Strategic Agenda for Postsecondary Education

 Priority: Transitions

-It is unrealistic to expect high school guidance counselors to help every student navigate the maze of college admission requirements and decisions.
-One trend exacerbating this workload is the increase in students utilizing Kentucky's many dual credit opportunities prior to college.
-With its partners, CPE will advocate for dedicated college coaches and advisors serving every school district in the Commonwealth, and create resources that walk students and their parents step-by-step through the planning and application process.
+It is unrealistic to expect high school guidance counselors alone to help every student navigate the complex landscape of college admissions.
+This burden is amplified by the growing number of students taking advantage of Kentucky’s dual credit opportunities before college.
+In response, CPE will work with partners to advocate for dedicated college coaches and advisors in every school district, and to develop resources that guide students and families step by step through the planning and application process.

 Objectives